-\begin{remark} The Reshetikhin-Turaev invariant can be defined more generally for \textit{ribbon graphs}, also called \textit{webs}.
-In \cite{BonahonGT11}, the $\mathrm{SL}_2$-quantum trace is defined by splitting the edges of the ideal triangulation $\idealtriang$ to form biangles and then ``pushing all of the complexities of the link into the biangles,'' \cite[p.1596]{BonahonGT11} leaving only flat arcs lying over the triangles.
-In order to construct the $\mathrm{SL}_n$-quantum trace for webs, one performs the same procedure, pushing all of the vertices of the web into the biangles.
-Then, the Reshetikhin-Turaev invariant can be applied to the webs in the biangles and (as we will see in the next section) the Fock-Goncharov matrices can be associated to the arcs lying over the triangles.
-This is essentially the strategy underlying the construction of the $\mathrm{SL}_3$-quantum map for webs in \cite{KimArxiv20}.
+\begin{remark} The Reshetikhin--Turaev invariant can be defined more generally for \textit{ribbon graphs}, including so-called \textit{webs} \cite{KuperbergCommMathPhys96,SikoraAlgGeomTop05}.
+In \cite{BonahonGT11}, the $\mathrm{SL}_2$-quantum trace is defined by splitting the edges of the ideal triangulation $\lambda$ to form biangles and then ``pushing all of the complexities of the link into the biangles,'' \cite[p.1596]{BonahonGT11} leaving only flat arcs lying over the triangles.
+In order to construct the $\mathrm{SL}_n$-quantum trace for webs, one can perform the same procedure, in particular pushing all of the vertices of the web into the biangles.
+Then, the Reshetikhin--Turaev invariant can be applied to the webs in the biangles and (as we will see in the next section) the Fock--Goncharov matrices can be associated to the arcs lying over the triangles.
+This is essentially the strategy employed in \cite{KimArxiv20} in the case $n=3$. \end{remark}